kailo-beewell/kailo_beewell_dashboard_package/docs/package_maintenance.md

 If you create any new functions - or modify existing functions - you should create or modify the docstrings accordingly.
 Docstrings for this package and the accompanying dashboard repositories are formatted based on the [numpy docstring style guide](https://numpydoc.readthedocs.io/en/latest/format.html).

-Package documentation is created using Sphinx and hosted on Read the Docs (**which automatically updates with GitHub pushes**).
-We use readthedocs community, and you can be add as maintainers to the project, https://readthedocs.org/projects/kailo-beewell-dashboard/.
+Package documentation is created using Sphinx and hosted on Read the Docs.
+To force this to update:
+1. Login to Read the Docs (community version)
+2. Go to the project page (https://readthedocs.org/projects/kailo-beewell-dashboard/) - you will need to have been added as a maintainer to the project
+3. Request it to build

 You can preview updated documentation locally by running the following **from the `docs` folder**:
 1. `make clean`